 Continuing Medical Education

-There are many activities that occur within daily practice that may constitute CME and InPractice is inclusive of a broad range of activities, in line with the principle that effective CPD is grounded in daily practice.
+At InPractice, we believe that effective CPD is grounded in daily practice.
 For example CME may include, but is not limited to:

 • Attendance at relevant educational conferences, courses and workshops